-- 347. In order to assess whether a Merger is likely to result in a substantial lessening of competition, URCA will typically consider what would happen if the parties did not merge.
-This prospective-looking scenario is called the counterfactual. - 348.
-When assessing a notified Merger, URCA will presume that the counterfactual scenario is the status quo prior to the proposed Merger (i.e., the effects of the Merger will be compared to the pre-Merger scenario). - 349.
-This presumption may be rebutted by the merging parties or, indeed, may be disregarded by URCA in light of the facts surrounding the Merger.
+- 350. In order to assess whether a Merger is likely to result in a substantial lessening of competition, URCA will typically consider what would happen if the parties did not merge (the counterfactual). - 351.
+When assessing a notified Merger, URCA will presume that the counterfactual scenario is the status quo prior to the proposed Merger (i.e., the effects of the Merger will be compared to the pre-Merger scenario).

+- 352. This presumption may be rebutted by the merging parties or, indeed, may be disregarded by URCA in light of the facts surrounding the Merger.
 The presumption would be rebutted where it is likely that there would be a change to the market structure even if the Merger did not take place.
 This is likely to be the case where there is evidence to suggest that one of the merging parties would have exited the market or that one of the merging parties, which is a potential but not actual competitor to the other party, would have entered the market.

-350. If the parties wish to rebut the presumption of the status quo by asserting that one of the parties would have exited the market but for the proposed Merger, then they should provide evidence that the exiting party was failing or provide some other substantiated reasoning why that party was exiting.
+In that case, URCA would adopt a forward-looking approach as a counterfactual. - 353.
+If the parties wish to rebut the presumption of the status quo by asserting that one of the parties would have exited the market but for the proposed Merger, then they should provide evidence that the exiting party was failing or provide some other substantiated reasoning why that party was exiting.
 When considering the rebuttal, URCA would also consider whether any Person might have acquired the exiting party and whether such a Merger would be less likely to reduce competition than the proposed Merger.